Intern programme

 - All internships take place in Vyškov, Czech Republic.

 - The internship is not remunerated.
-Interns are personally responsible for costs and arrangements for travel, visas, accommodation and living expenses.
+Interns are personally responsible for costs and arrangements for travel, visas, accommodation, and living expenses.

 - The JCBRN Defence COE may facilitate private accommodation at a discounted rate within the military garrison.

-- Interns cannot be considered as NATO employees, and are thus not covered by the provisions of NATO SOFA and the NATO Civilian Personnel Regulations.
+- Interns cannot be considered as NATO employees and are thus not covered by the provisions of NATO SOFA and the NATO Civilian Personnel Regulations.

 Internship Topics and Assignments

-- If opting for a research-focused internship, the interns will be expected to produce a research paper in co-autorship with a JCBRN Defence COE staff member, who will also be assigned as their supervisor for the duration of their internship.
+- If opting for a research-focused internship, the interns will be expected to produce a research paper in co-authorship with a JCBRN Defence COE staff member, who will also be assigned as their supervisor for the duration of their internship.

 - Candidates are encouraged to provide their own research proposal together with the internship application.
 Alternatively, they may select or be assigned a research topic by the JCBRN Defence COE.
 Some of the topics that the intern may focus on in this case include, but are not limited to, the following research areas: